IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 doi.baseurlstring
 +++++++++++++++++

-As of this writing "https://ezid.cdlib.org" is the only valid value.
+As of this writing "https://ezid.cdlib.org" and "https://mds.datacite.org" are the only valid values.
 See also these related database settings below:

 - :DoiProvider
 - :Protocol